improv-wifi/website/src/serial.md

 | 2     | length of hostname |
 | 3...X | bytes of hostname  |

 This command will trigger one RPC Response which will contain the hostname of the device.
-Getting or setting this property should reset the authorization timeout.
+Setting this property should reset the authorization timeout.

 ### RPC Command: Get/Set Device Name